Some Patterns of Research in Mathematics: The statistics

 \section{The statistics}

 The main statistics of the sample appear in Table \ref{T:Statistics}.
+These were chosen because they are either central in Grossman's article or are reported by MathSciNet: number of publications, number of collaborators, Erdős-number data, MSC breadth, and unique citing authors.

 The proportion of authors with just one paper is $32.42$ \%, with a $95$ \% confidence level interval of $[27.84,37.00]$.
 Hence it is quite certain that now it is less than the $43$ \% reported by Grossman.
 Similar assertions can be stated for the increase of the median number of papers, going from $2$ to $3$ (with a binomial sign test \cite{2023Sign} we have $z\approx -4{.}15$, $p\approx 1.6\times 10^{-5}$).

-The average number of coauthors in the sample is $8{.}52$, which is much larger than the $2.94$ mean number of coauthors in $2005$; the subsample of those with at least one collaborator has an average of $9.76$ collaborators.
+The average number of coauthors in the sample is $8{.}54$, which is much larger than the $2.94$ mean number of coauthors in $2005$; the subsample of those with at least one collaborator has an average of $9.76$ collaborators.
 The number of elements in the sample with at least one coauthor but with infinite Erd\H{o}s number is $36$.
 Hence approximately $9$ \% of the mathematicians of the sample are outside the giant component, and their mean number of coauthors is $1.75$.
 If I interpret correctly Grossman's data, the number of non-isolated mathematicians outside the giant component has decreased, for it was $13.35$ \%.

-The number of unique citing authors (UCA) is not examined by Grossman, but it is quite telling that the maximum value in the sample is $2184$, while the median is $4$ and the mean is $6.47$.
-This reveals its distribution is highly skewed, with a very long right tail.
+The number of unique citing authors (UCA) is not examined by Grossman, but it is quite telling that the maximum value in the sample is $2184$, while the median is $4$ and the mean is $63.51$.
+This reveals its distribution is highly skewed, with a very long right tail, which means UCA is better read as a rough indicator of the visibility structure of mathematical publications than as a description of a typical impact of a mathematician's work.